 Appellant has shown that the Fourth Court of Appeals has full constitutional jurisdiction to find all Immunity of any kind other than extended to foreigners is null and void from inception.
+Appellant has shown herein that this case should be remanded to the

-Appellant has shown herein that this case should be remanded to the 25th District Court for trial on the merits on all issues dismissed based upon the fiction that the state of Texas has sovereignty over Texas Citizens.
-The State of Texas and its many forms and employees is in want of all immunity.
+25th District Court for trial on the merits on all issues dismissed based upon the fiction that the state of Texas has sovereignty over Texas Citizens and that the state is in want of all immunity.